alex-bellon/wikipedia/README.md

 [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.

 [Luddite fallacy](https://en.wikipedia.org/wiki/Technological_unemployment#The_Luddite_fallacy) - used to express the view that those concerned about long term technological unemployment are committing a fallacy, as they fail to account for compensation effects.

+[Numerology](https://en.wikipedia.org/wiki/Numerology) - any belief in the divine or mystical relationship between a number and one or more coinciding events.

 [Paul is dead](https://en.wikipedia.org/wiki/Paul_is_dead) - an urban legend and conspiracy theory alleging that Paul McCartney, of the English rock band the Beatles, died in November 1966 and was secretly replaced by a look-alike.